 This was the last word the dentist ever spoke.

 A great figure suddenly burst through the leaves, threshing past branches and trunks like a hot knife through butter.
-A seven-foot tall werewolf ran on all fours, destroying the suburban forest in its wake.
-All teeth and hair and eyes the color of murder.
-An overcast Thursday became an apocalyptic moment of supernatured ultraviolence as the wolf-man hybrid closed the gap between the treeline and the dentist’s window in a single frightful leap, instantly shattering the entire quadrant of glass panels in a bursting explosion.
+A seven-foot tall werewolf ran on all fours, destroying the suburban forest in its wake, all teeth and hair and eyes the color of murder.
+An overcast Thursday became an apocalyptic moment of supernatural ultraviolence as the wolf-man hybrid closed the gap between the treeline and the dentist’s window in a single frightful leap, instantly shattering the entire quadrant of glass panels in a bursting explosion.

 The dentist’s head was severed in a single blow and the trays of instruments flung into the air.
 Glass debris covered everything.
 Midori watched in still fright as the werewolf paused amidst the blood rain to drink in the delights of its damnable work upon the corpse of a man who went to school for a decade.